hosikiti/vocardo/README.md

 - [x] Edit/Delete card while practicing.
 - [x] Effective practice algorithm.
 - [ ] Export cards as CSV.
-- [ ] Feature to attach an audio URL to card.
 - [ ] Add an app icon.
 - [ ] Add an about page.
 - [x] Make the feature to show the reverse side of card configurable.